-Here is a good example of allergens working together to trigger a flare up in your child.
-Dust mites are a common allergen that cause hives, asthma, and other types of reactions.
+Here is a good example of allergens working together to trigger a flare-up in your child.
+Dust mites are a common allergen that causes hives, asthma, and other types of reactions.

 The result is that your child will wake up with an eczema reaction.

-Even though it is a single allergen, eliminating dust mites is an important step to treating child eczema.
+Even though it is a single allergen, eliminating dust mites is an important step in treating child eczema.
 There are several things you must do to get rid of dust mites.

 A quality vacuum is needed to achieve the suction needed to remove dust mites, along with pet dander and other allergens.
 Also, you should get bedding, in all of your bedrooms that is hypoallergenic and repels dust mites.